citizenfx/fivem-docs/content/docs/scripting-reference/onesync/_index.md

 ## I want persistent entities, how do I do it?
 If you want to guarantee an entity will not be removed by the server you should use {{% native_link "SET_ENTITY_ORPHAN_MODE" %}} with the 'KeepEntity' flag.
-This will guarantee that the server will not delete the vehicle, though the client will still be able to.
+This will guarantee that the server will not delete the vehicle, but the client will still be able to request the deletion of the entity.

 ## RPC Natives